-On Jan.
-31, the White House announced the Department of Defense’s new landmine policy, which lifts existing U.S. prohibitions against the use of landmines outside of the Korean Peninsula.
-The new policy will allow the Department of Defense to use, develop, produce, or otherwise acquire landmines anywhere in the world.
-Here’s what you need to know about landmines and this new policy.
+Since 2020, the Trump administration had allowed the Department of Defense to use, develop, produce, or otherwise acquire landmines anywhere in the world.
+Here’s what you need to know about anti-personnel landmines and U.S. policy.

 What are landmines?